TheHutGroup/Horizon-Public-Docs/examples/features/loyalty.md

 ## Loyalty Account Dashboard Example
 The Loyalty account dashboard query is part of the customer query.
 It contains information about the customer's points, about their points history, and about the loyalty programme.
 All of these queries are available only if the LOYALTY feature flag is enabled.
+The flag is enabled automatically when a programme is set to enabled in the Loyalty UI.

 ```graphql
 query LoyaltyAccountDashboard {